AdobeDocs/commerce-php/src/pages/developer/prepare/development-roadmap.md

 ---
-group: php-developer-guide
-title: Roadmap for developing and packaging components
+title: Roadmap for Developing and Packaging Components | Commerce PHP Extensions
+description: See an overview of the steps involved in building and distributing Adobe Commerce and Magento Open Source components.
 ---

+# Roadmap for developing and packaging components

 To develop your component, use the following steps: